Purzelkäfer auf Blatt

 Control welsh chafer biologically

 The welsh chafer is a pest of lawns.
 It belongs to the family of leaf horn beetles (lat.
 Scarabaeidae).
 It is an 8-9 mm large, brownish flying beetle.
 The flight season is early June, it often swarms in the morning.
 The larvae of the welsh chafer are called grubs.
-They can be easily distinguished from other grubs by the bristles on their backs.
+They can be easily distinguished from other grubs by the hairs on their backs.

 Control grubs in the garden biologically and effectively with nematodes.

-nema-green® against welsh chafer grubs
+nema-green® against welsh chafer larvae